dialect-app/dialect/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### Translations

+Dialect is translated into many languages already.
+Please help to [translate Dialect](https://github.com/dialect-app/dialect/tree/main/po/) into other languages.

 ## License

 [GNU General Public License 3 or later](https://www.gnu.org/licenses/gpl-3.0.en.html)